dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 You can deploy ASP.NET Core applications to Azure Container Instances (ACI) with Docker.
 ACI is a great option for application testing and can also be used for production deployment (not covered here).
 These instructions are based on the [ASP.NET Core Docker Sample](README.md).

 These instructions work for both Linux and Windows based images.
 Be aware that ACI does not support all versions of Windows images.
-See [What windows base OS images are supported](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-faq#what-windows-base-os-images-are-supported) for details.
+See [What Windows base OS images are supported](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-faq#what-windows-base-os-images-are-supported) for details.

 ## Build Application